SURGroup/UQpy/docs/source/sampling/stratified_sampling.rst

     List of available Strata <strata/list_of_strata>
     Adding a new Strata <strata/adding_new_strata>

-2. The :class:`.StratifiedSampling` class defines a set of subclasses used to draw samples from strata defined by a :class:`.Strata` class object.
+2. The :class:`.TrueStratifiedSampling` class defines a set of subclasses used to draw samples from strata defined by a :class:`.Strata` class object.

-3. The :class:`.RefinedStratifiedSampling` class defines a set of subclasses for refinement of :class:`.StratifiedSampling` stratified sampling designs.
+3. The :class:`.RefinedStratifiedSampling` class defines a set of subclasses for refinement of :class:`.TrueStratifiedSampling` stratified sampling designs.

 StratifiedSampling Class
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The :class:`.StratifiedSampling` class is the parent class for stratified sampling.
-The various :class:`.StratifiedSampling` classes generate random samples from a specified probability distribution(s) using stratified sampling with strata specified by an object of one of the :class:`.Strata` classes.
+The :class:`.TrueStratifiedSampling` class is the parent class for stratified sampling.
+The various :class:`.TrueStratifiedSampling` classes generate random samples from a specified probability distribution(s) using stratified sampling with strata specified by an object of one of the :class:`.Strata` classes.

 Methods
 """"""""""""""""""""""""
-.. autoclass:: UQpy.sampling.StratifiedSampling
+.. autoclass:: UQpy.sampling.stratified_sampling.TrueStratifiedSampling
     :members: transform_samples, run

 Attributes
 """""""""""
-.. autoattribute:: UQpy.sampling.StratifiedSampling.weights
+.. autoattribute:: UQpy.sampling.stratified_sampling.TrueStratifiedSampling.weights
-.. autoattribute:: UQpy.sampling.StratifiedSampling.samples
+.. autoattribute:: UQpy.sampling.stratified_sampling.TrueStratifiedSampling.samples
-.. autoattribute:: UQpy.sampling.StratifiedSampling.samplesU01
+.. autoattribute:: UQpy.sampling.stratified_sampling.TrueStratifiedSampling.samplesU01

 New Stratified Sampling Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^